Essential Killing: Production

 Aware of the potential political overtones of the film, Skolimowski initially nearly dismissed the project as being "too political", he strove to make it non-political: "The political aspects of the situation didn't interest me: to me politics is a dirty game and I don't want to voice my opinions.
 What is important is that the man who runs away is returning to the state of a wild animal, who has to kill in order to survive."

 The film is deliberately non-specific as to locations: "I don't even say whether the film starts in Afghanistan, Iraq or maybe some other place, whether it's an American military base, where the prisoners are kept, whether it's situated in any of those countries.
 I don't say whether the plane which is landing somewhere in Europe is really landing in Szymany, in Poland."

 As was also true with his protagonist's identity: "There is something in the facial features of Vincent Gallo that is difficult to identify.
 Nobody knows where he is from.
 I was hoping that even if Vincent would not be perceived as a native Arab or a Muslim, he would still be the 'different' one, not someone from here, not someone from there.
 Besides, it could be someone like John Walker Lindh, the famous Californian who became a Taliban member and joined Osama bin Laden's forces."

 This enigmatic quality is furthered by the fact that the protagonist does not utter a single word during the course of the movie.
 Moreover, while some characters are named in the credits, no names are used in the film itself.

+Reception

+The film received generally positive reviews from critics.
+On review aggregator Rotten Tomatoes, the film holds a 77% from 52 reviews, with an average rating of 6.2 out of 10.
+The site's critic consensus reads, "Driven by a uniquely stark mood and propulsive direction, Essential Killing excels due to an unrelentingly visceral performance from Vincent Gallo."

+Film critic Roger Ebert gave the film 3/4 stars, praising Skolimowski's storytelling, as well as Gallo's lead performance.